 Holzer Health System Recognizes National Stroke Awareness Month

 May is Stroke Awareness Month, which began in 1989 to help educate individuals on how to recognize the signs of a stroke and seek help.
 According to the Centers for Disease Control and Prevention (CDC), stroke kills almost 150,000 of the 860,000 Americans who die of cardiovascular disease annually.
 But the fact remains that 80 percent of strokes can be prevented by managing risk factors.
-Learn more about risk factors associated with stroke and begin managing your risk today.

 Anyone, regardless of age or gender, can have a stroke at any time.
 The CDC states that one out of four strokes are reoccurring strokes.
 Unhealthy habits such as poor diet, using tobacco products, drinking too much alcohol, and not getting enough exercise can contribute to a person experiencing a stroke.
-High cholesterol, high blood pressure and being obese can also increase a person’s risk of stroke.
+High cholesterol, elevated blood sugar, high blood pressure and being obese can also increase a person’s risk of stroke.

 Did You Know?